 Michiko: Next.
 Hekoki Manju.

 Akiko: I know this is a popular snack you can get near Akame 48 Waterfalls.
 My teenage daughter refused to eat it when she heard the name [laughs].
 Let me tell you what they are and how they got such a hilarious name.
 They’re ninja shaped manju made from sweet potato, and some of them have anko filling.
-They were named “Hekoki” after the main ingredient, sweet potato, which implies easily generates gas––so yes, Hekoki Manju means fart-producing buns [laughs]
+They were named “Hekoki” after the main ingredient, sweet potato, which is thought to easily generate gas––so yes, Hekoki Manju means fart-producing buns [laughs]

-Michiko: They come in various anko fillings; red bean, white bean, chunky, smooth, matcha bean paste.
+Michiko: They come with various anko fillings; red bean, white bean, chunky, smooth, matcha bean paste.
 Other than anko, they have cream cheese, apple filling, and so on.
-But a lot of locals love plain ones, which is the original flavor without filling.
+But a lot of locals love plain one, which is the original flavor without filling.

 Akiko: Alright then, let’s eat!

 Akiko: Mmm.
 It’s soft and moist and tastes like homemade.
 Very good.
 Mine has matcha bean paste in it.
 And yeah, I would be totally fine with the plain ones because the sweet potato batter has a slightly sweet taste!
 I would want to reheat and eat those for breakfast with milk or coffee the next morning.